littlebizzy/force-https/readme.txt

 #### Compatibility ####

 This plugin has been designed for use on LEMP (Nginx) web servers with PHP 7.2 and MySQL 5.7 to achieve best performance.
-All of our plugins are meant for single site WordPress installations only; for both performance and security reasons, we highly recommend against using WordPress Multisite for the vast majority of projects.
+All of our plugins are meant for single site WordPress installations only; for both performance and usability reasons, we highly recommend against using WordPress Multisite for the vast majority of projects.

+Any of our WordPress plugins may also be loaded as "Must-Use" by using our [Autoloader](https://github.com/littlebizzy/autoloader) script within the `mu-plugins` directory.

 #### Defined Constants ####